ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/pc_setup.md

 ROS requires IP addresses in order to communicate between TurtleBot3 and the remote PC.

-**[Remote PC]** Enter the below command on the terminal window of the remote PC to find out the IP address of the remote PC.
+Enter the below command on the terminal window of the remote PC to find out the IP address of the remote PC.

 ``` bash
 $ ifconfig